-Implement Mitigation Measures 4.3-4a and 4.3-4b (see findings above regarding these mitigation measures).
+Implement Mitigation Measure 4.3-4a (see analysis above regarding this mitigation measure).

-Finding: Implementation of Mitigation Measures 4.3-4a and 4.3-4b, which have been required, will reduce the project's contribution to cumulative historic structure impacts to a less-than-cumulatively-considerable level.
-Specifically, these mitigation measures ensure that preservation treatment objectives meet all Secretary of the Interior's Standards (SOIS) for character-defining features having primary significance status and meet as many SOIS as feasible for those character-defining features designated as having secondary significance status, require adherence to the California State Historical Building Code to the extent feasible in instances when DGS must address human safety issues not compatible with the SOIS, and require maintenance of the low-profile roundabout that allows views of the Capitol and Capitol Mall and maintains the character of the Capitol Extension Group.
+Finding: Implementation of Mitigation Measure 4.3-4a, which has been required, will reduce the project's contribution to cumulative historic structure impacts to a less-than-cumulatively-considerable level.
+Specifically, this mitigation measure ensures that preservation treatment objectives meet all Secretary of the Interior's Standards (SOIS) for character-defining features having primary significance status and meet as many SOIS as feasible for those character-defining features designated as having secondary significance status, and require adherence to the California State Historical Building Code to the extent feasible in instances when DGS must address human safety issues not compatible with the SOIS.
 By providing an opportunity to preserve features and characteristics of existing important features, implementation of the project would result in a less-than-significant contribution to the cumulative impact.
 DGS, therefore, finds that changes or alterations have been required in, or incorporated into, the project that avoid or substantially lessen the significant environmental impact identified in the Final EIR.
 (Draft EIR page 5-8)